hemidactylus/mlops-speedrun-spamclassifier/README.md

 classes, one per model/version, are given to a factory function that creates a corresponding FastAPI "router".

+**Note**: this API makes an "incidental" use of Astra DB as a cache for predictions that were already computed (see below for details).
+In order to set up the cache table, first copy the `.env.sample` file to `.env` and edit the values therein (similarly as the feature store definition yaml file), then run once the script `python scripts/initialize_model_serving_api_caches.py`.
+If you later see errors such as "Cache-read operation failed.
+Make sure cache table exists.", chances are you did not run the initialization script.

 At this stage, we can only serve model `v1`.
 To start the API,
 ```
 SPAM_MODEL_VERSIONS="v1" uvicorn api.model_serving.model_serving_api:app